 @enrico.dedin

 Her work has been shown at TV Centre (London), Pioneer Works (NY), The Photographers’ Gallery, and La MaMa Galleria, and featured in Aperture, Der Greif, and Portrait of Humanity Vol. 5.
-A recipient of Google’s Image Equity Fellowship and NYFA’s New Work Grant, Nasrah seeks to develop site-responsive practices that merge AI/XR with collective healing and counter-archival research.
+A recipient of Google’s Image Equity Fellowship and NYFA’s New Work Grant, Nasrah develops site-responsive practices merging AI/XR with collective healing and counter-archival research.
 She holds a BFA from the School of Visual Arts and is completing an MA in Photography at the Royal College of Art.

-Technology operates as the medium: a way to make contact with ancestral revenants through digital channels.
-AI chatbots and text message exchanges are reimagined as oracular tools, haunted interfaces that allow spectral voices containing many multitudes to emerge.
-These digital dialogues and AR interventions along with medicinal plant recipes from Ayurveda and beyond resurface and recenter de-colonial knowledge systems.
-The space is reworlded with a nod to the visual language of real-time rendered video game.
-In it, nature fractures through rendered grids of containment; digital architectures are overrun by flora, fungal networks, and unruly organic forms.
-This entanglement between the synthetic and the elemental reflects the project’s broader vision, to disrupt colonial schematics of space, time, and memory, and to allow new, mycelial pathways of remembrance and repair to take root.
+Technology enables contact with ancestral revenants through digital channels.
+AI chatbots and text exchanges become oracular tools—haunted interfaces for spectral voices.
+These digital dialogues, AR interventions, and medicinal plant recipes from Ayurveda resurface decolonial knowledge systems.
+The space echoes real-time rendered video games: nature fractures through containment grids, digital architectures overrun by flora and fungal networks.
+This entanglement between synthetic and elemental disrupts colonial schematics of space, time, and memory, allowing mycelial pathways of remembrance and repair to take root.

 @nasrah__omar